-- 1. The hearing is called to order. - 2.
-The Judge asks the defense to summarize the arguments made in the motion.
+- ✓ The bailiff will call the court to order. - The presider asks the defense to summarize the arguments made in the motion.
 The defense has four minutes.
-The Judge may interrupt to ask clarifying questions. - 3.
-The Judge asks the prosecution to summarize arguments made in its opposition motion.
+The presider may interrupt to ask clarifying questions.
+The time spent answering the presider's questions is not included in the four-minute time limit. - The presider asks the prosecution to summarize the arguments made in the motion.
 The prosecution has four minutes.
-The Judge may interrupt to ask clarifying questions - 4.
-The Judge offers the defense two minutes of rebuttal time.
+The presider may interrupt to ask clarifying questions.
+The time spent answering the presider's questions is not included in the four-minute time limit. - ✓ The presider offers the defense two minutes of rebuttal time.
 The rebuttal time is used to counter the opponent's arguments.
-It is not to be used to raise new issues. - 5.
-The Judge offers the prosecution two minutes of rebuttal time.
-The rebuttal time is used to counter the opponent's arguments.
-It is not to be used to raise new issues. - At the end of the oral arguments, before ruling, the Judge asks students if they would like 30 seconds to consult with teacher/attorney coaches regarding any trial irregularities.
-Only students are to address the court - No Adults. - 7.
-The Judge will rule on the motion and begin trial.
+It is not to be used to raise new issues. - ✓ The presider offers the prosecution two minutes of rebuttal time. - At the end of the oral arguments, before ruling, the presider asks students if they would like 30 seconds to consult with teacher/attorney coaches regarding any substantial trial irregularities.
+A student or team member is then permitted a brief opportunity to bring the irregularities to the presider's attention - ✓ The presider will rule on the motion and begin trial.